Cendres06/Cendres06/README.md

 - 👋 Hi, I’m @Cendres06
 - 👀 I’m interested in computational humanities, video games, LibreOffice.
 - 🌱 I’m currently learning GitHUB.
-- 💞️ I’m looking to collaborate on life as human beings in a damaged yet hopeful society.
+- 💞️ I’m looking to collaborate.

 <!---
 Cendres06/Cendres06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.